Movatterモバイル変換

 In May 2024, Wells directed a video forRomy's song "Always Forever".
 The two were close to collaborating earlier in their careers, but never found the right time.[29]
 The video is a departure from Wells's previous work both thematically and stylistically, but maintains some of her visual style, featuring collaborators from the club scenes inAftersun.

-All of Wells’ films highlight a kind of personal trauma and explore how people grapple with these experiences.
-InTuesday (2015) andAftersun (2022), that trauma is reliving the loss of a father through the eyes of his daughter, mirroring Wells’ own journey with grief as a teenager.[32]Aftersun also highlights depression and the personal trauma that goes along with that struggle.[33]Laps (2016) is an account of a woman getting sexually assaulted in a crowded subway car in New York City.
-Despite there being dozens of people around and alert while this is happening, it goes completely unnoticed, leaving her alone to figure out what to do next or even how to respond emotionally.[34]
-InBlue Christmas (2017), Wells’ tells the story of a man who chooses to work on Christmas Eve instead of staying to care for his wife as her psychosis worsens.
+Wells's films highlight personal trauma and explore how people grapple with it.
+InTuesday (2015) andAftersun (2022), that trauma is reliving the loss of a father through the eyes of his daughter, mirroring Wells's own journey with grief as a teenager.[32]Aftersun also highlights depression.[33]Laps (2016) is about a woman who is sexually assaulted in a crowded subway car in New York City.
+Despite there being dozens of people around and alert while this is happening, it goes unnoticed, leaving her alone to figure out what to do and how to respond emotionally.[34]
+InBlue Christmas (2017), Wells tells the story of a man who chooses to work on Christmas Eve instead of staying to care for his wife as her psychosis worsens.
 He spends the whole day working, doing anything to stay out of the house and ignore everything that is unfolding inside.[35]

-Not all of Wells’ films are autobiographical, but they all revolve around very specific and similar experiences of isolating personal traumas.
-While her characters are never truly alone, in that they have families and people to interact with, they are the only ones experiencing the specific trauma, isolating themselves from the people around them.
+Not all of Wells's films are autobiographical, but they all revolve around very specific and similar experiences of isolating personal traumas.
+Her characters are never truly alone, in that they have families and people to interact with, but only they experience the specific trauma, isolating them from the people around them.

 Filmography